baridhi/nfma_privateGPT/README.md

-# numa_privateGPT
+# nfma_privateGPT
-Create a private GPT for the National Federation of Municipal Analysts (NFMA)
+Create a private GPT for the National Federation of Municipal Analysts (NFMA).